bricks-rs/lego-powered-up/README.md

 * Client implementation
 * `#![no_std]` support (controller & client)
 * Testing on/porting to non-linux operating systems, e.g. Windows & Mac

-## Future goals
-* Bluetooth/USB control of NXT bricks
-* Control RCX bricks via the IR tower

-## Architecture

-Main components (tokio tasks):

-* PoweredUp
-  * Listener for Bluetooth device discovery notifications from btleplug
-* HubManager
-  * Owns the Peripherals corresponding to each hub
-  * Listens for subscription messages and updates the stored hub & device states

-Communication:
-* Internal RPC structure
-  * HubManager listens on a control channel
-  * Requests down the control channel may include the sending half of a response channel

 ## License
 This library is available under the terms of the [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/).